ThinkPad X series: X220

-The ThinkPad X220 was released in April 2011 with a new thinner, latchless case and a 16:9 screen.
+The ThinkPad X220 was released in April 2011 with a new thinner, latchless case, a 16:9 screen and USB 3.0.
 LAPTOP Magazine received the X220 positively.
 It was praised for its battery life, performance, low weight, display, keyboard, and significantly improved temperature control.
 However, the web camera did not receive favor—while images were crisp and clear, colors were reported to be muted.

 Engadget said the "all-too-familiar ThinkPad can deceive you with its boring business looks, but it's arguably one of the best laptops we've ever tested".
 Notebook Review was of the same opinion, stating that the "ThinkPad X220 is quite simply the best 12-inch business notebook we've reviewed so far."

 The laptop's specifications are given below: